syncfusion-content/xamarin-docs/Xamarin/Maps/Markers.md

 documentation: ug
 ---

-# SfMaps control Markers support
+# SfMaps control markers support

 Markers are used to show some messages on maps.